blakehowellmha/Respiratory-Rate-Vital-Sign-Monitoring---Redundant-Alarms-/README.md

 <h2>Overview</h2>
 Utlizing variables I created the patient location, alarm parameters, and the patient's vital signs.
 Then I utilized an infinate loop, simple if elif statements, along with f-strings to achieve the desired output notifications using the print function.
 All conditions are based off the patient's vital sign readings.
 Of course, the room number can be ammended.
-The alarm parameters are based off clinical norms, but are customizable depending on patient.
+The alarm parameters are based off clinical norms, but are customizable depending on patient needs.
 <img width="1514" height="751" alt="Overview RR 5" src="https://github.com/user-attachments/assets/9f85f980-136c-4b0d-abb2-6b93c4594fe9" />

 <h2>Walkthrough</h2>